CATEGORY: GRASS VALLEY

 The sausage balls in lard in the basement are just sausage balls until they are fried and served with eggs and homemade pancakes and canned peaches for breakfast.
 I have never in my later life tasted anything that compared to the wonderful flavor of the sausage my grandmother made.

 I cannot describe the south lawn without remembering how we used to run under the lawn sprinkler on hot summer days; or without seeing my uncle, coming in from plowing at lunch time, his face and clothing black with dust, washing his face at a bench beside the outside faucet, and then my aunt or grandmother thoroughly sweeping him with a broom before he came into the house.
 I cannot see the Flat without picturing its surface covered with water, the result of a warm spring “Chinook” wind–or blue with wild flags in May, or without remembering my uncle building a fence around a wild rose bush to protect the wonderfully fragrant roses from the cows.
 I cannot think of any of the barns or the straw shed without remembering the hours we spent playing there.

-The sheep barn is just a big empty space until you put it together with the sheep at shearing time, the shearers holding the sheep between their knees, throwing the fleeces up into a huge burlap bag that hung from a 6 ft. high frame and we children up to our knees inside the bag tramping them down with our bare feet–and then the naked sheep bleating off into the pasture.
+The sheep barn is just a big empty space until you put it together with the sheep at shearing time, the shearers holding the sheep between their knees, throwing the fleeces up into a huge burlap bag that hung from a 6 ft. high frame and we children up to our knees inside the bag tramping the wool down with our bare feet–and then the naked sheep bleating off into the pasture.

 The cow barn had three sections.
 The largest middle section had a loft above it.
 The hay had to be pitched up into it out of the hay wagon.
 It was this mow from which I jumped, when I was seven years old, onto the hard ground twelve or more feet below, “just for fun,” and survived without broken bones.